sishirsubedi/sishirsubedi.github.io/_projects/2_project.md

 How do we learn abstract concepts from biological data?
 </span>

 The latent variable model (LVM) provides a framework for learning a set of low-dimensional hidden variables from empirically measured high-dimensional data.
 The computational methods used for latent variable modelling can be broadly classified into two groups - **linear and nonlinear models**.
 The simple linear methods include Principle Component Analysis (PCA).
 At the same time, complex models consist of probabilistic matrix factorization and Latent Dirichlet Allocation (LDA) models.
 The nonlinear models are generally based on neural networks, where autoencoders or variational autoencoders (VAEs) represent simpler models.
-Complex models encompass deep generative networks, including generative adversarial networks (GANs), graph neural networks (GNNs), attention networks, diffusion networks, and large language-based foundational models.
+Complex models encompass deep generative networks, including generative adversarial networks (GANs), graph neural networks (GNNs), attention networks, diffusion networks, and large language-based foundation models.
 Both linear and nonlinear models can be designed within the Bayesian framework to enhance interpretability and incorporate prior knowledge.

+A defining feature of LVMs is the assumption that the observed data is generated from latent variables via some underlying generative process.
+In contrast, when the models are not generative, i.e., do not describe the data generation process, such as contrastive learning, belong to a distinct group of representation learning models.
+These "model-free" approaches focus on learning latent spaces that reveal hidden structure in the data.
+Generally, such models are based on neural networks.

 <div class="row">
     <div style="width: 50%; margin: 0 auto;">